Stocks waver on fears of potential attack by Iran and inflation jitters | CNN Business

 The US and Israel are on alert for a potential attack by Iran or its proxies after an Israeli strike in Damascus last week.

 Oil prices spiked on Friday on fears of intensifying regional tensions stoked by the war in Gaza.
-Brent crude futures, the international benchmark for oil, rose to $91.06 a barrel, touching its highest level since October.
-West Texas Intermediate crude futures, the US benchmark, climbed to $87.48 a barrel.
+Brent crude futures, the international benchmark for oil, rose to $90.75 a barrel, retreating after touching its highest level since October.
+West Texas Intermediate crude futures, the US benchmark, climbed to $86.10 a barrel.

 The concerns about geopolitical turmoil come as investors contend with concerns that persistent inflation could lead the Federal Reserve to cut interest rates later than expected after raising them to a 23-year high.
 Some Fed officials have even said that rate hikes aren’t off the table, though it’s unlikely, if the central bank’s progress on inflation stalls.